PurpleTime

 System architecture schematic.

-On the backend, a server running Express fetches a list of shuttle locations provided by KAT’s scheduling software, in KML format.
-The server parses the KML and sends the coordinates of the currently active Purple Line shuttle to the client with Socket.io.
-On the client side, they are plotted on a Leaflet map of the area and refreshed every time the locations change.
+On the backend, an Express server fetches shuttle locations from KAT’s scheduling software in KML format, parses them, and pushes coordinates to the client via Socket.io.
+On the frontend, they’re plotted on a Leaflet map and refreshed whenever the data changes.

 Slide from PurpleTime presentation depicting a segment of source code.